gchq/sleeper/docs/developer-guide.md

 integrations with libraries which are not needed by all components of the system, eg. AWS API clients.

 If you'd like to look at how the modules relate to one another in terms of their dependencies, there is a script in the [development scripts section](#development-scripts) that can display the dependency structure as a graph.
+There's also a document with information on past and current [dependency conflicts](development/dependency-conflicts.md).

 If you'd like to raise or pick up an open issue, see the [contributing guide](/CONTRIBUTING.md) for more information.